 To be on the safe side consider bringing a copy of your prescription with you as well as your physician's contact information.
 Better to be prepared in the event that something happens and you find it necessary to fill one of your prescriptions while out of town.

-Hit The Dry Cleaners
+Hit the Dry Cleaners

 Check if You'll Need Out-of-Town Medical Insurance

 Check with your medical insurance carrier or read your insurance policy to determine what your medical options are in the event of an out-of-town emergency.
-Many insurance companies require that you notify them within 24 hours of using an out-of-town emergency room or urgent care center in order to cover the claim.
+Many insurance companies require that you notify them within 24 hours of using an out-of-town emergency room or an urgent care center in order to cover the claim.